bkpleb/old.github.io/index.md

 A tinkerer, pleb, old soul.

-Known as vintagemind or devargnes or 0xBithiah on the World Wide Web.
+Known as by many anons on the World Wide Web.
 I like to fence, play chess, read books, do [ornithology research](https://ebird.org/profile/MzQ1MjU0Mg), and bush walking.

 Enjoys the interrelationship of security + blockchain + finance/economics.

 Currently a junior at Texas Tech University K-12 and cyber intelligence analyst at [ENCRYPTED].
-My other site can be found [here](https://vintagemind.github.io/).

 ## Things I'm Interested In.